sarjeelx7/perception_and_controller/README.md

     - The function takes an image and [***model***](https://github.com/MrSkyGodz/Perception-Project/blob/main/model/unet.py) as a parameter.
 This image will be a frame captured by the vehicle's camera.

 2. **Perform Segmentation:**
     - Perform a segmentation process on the input image.
-You are expected to use a model that given through parameter to perform this segmentation.
+You are expected to use a model that was given as a `parameter` to perform this segmentation.

-3. **Extract Lane Markings:**
-    - On the segmented image obtained from the previous step.

-4. **Return the Output:**
+3. **Return the Output:**
     - Finally, return the extracted segmented lanes as output.
-This output will be used by the controller part to guide the vehicle's movement.
+This output will be used by the controller part to guide the vehicle's motions.

 #### Notes:
-- You can use previous homework.
+- You can use the previous homework or design a new one.

 ## Control
 The controller part of this project has not been implemented yet.
 In this section, you are expected to develop a ROS node that will receive information by listening to the `/pose_msg` topic published by the [***perception.py***](perception_and_controller/perception.py) script.
 The purpose of this controller is to track a given pose based on the received information and publish `/cmd_vel` topic to simulation for control the car.
-Fill the [***controller.py***](perception_and_controller/controller.py).
+For this purpose, you are expected to fill the [***controller.py***](perception_and_controller/controller.py).

 ### Requirements: